A Study in Terror: Critical

 The Monthly Film Bulletin gave a lackluster review saying "the film marks time lamely in the intervals between its conventionally shock-cut murders, while John Neville and Donald Houston uncomfortably mouth their lines as if suspecting that nobody will listen."
 Variety felt that "though the mixture of fiction and fact doesn't entirely click...An excellent cast gives the production fill value."
 The New York Times said "the entire cast, director and writers do play their roles well enough to make wholesale slaughter a pleasant diversion."
 Allmovie gave the film a very positive review, praising it as a "well-made and exciting mystery...satisfying and well-acted."

 Post-release history

 In 1966, the film was made into a novel by Ellery Queen and Paul W. Fairman.
 The novelisation is unusual in that it adds a framing story wherein Ellery Queen reads a manuscript that re-tells the actions of the film.
 The framing story was written by Ellery Queen and the novelisation of the film itself by Fairman.

 The Holmes-Ripper idea was later taken up in Murder by Decree (1978), in which Frank Finlay reprised his role as Lestrade and Anthony Quayle once again had an important part (though this time as Sir Charles Warren of Scotland Yard).

-The film inspired the writing of Sherlock Holmes's War of the Worlds (1975), blending the story of Sherlock Holmes and the world of H. G. Wells' science fiction novel The War of the Worlds.

-Soundtrack

-A Study in Terror (1965) was composed by John Scott in his first feature film score conducting the Hollywood Symphony Orchestra (HSO 333).